top of page

 5. India: The Rich-Poor Divide (part 1)

-I recently traveled to India to explore how this fascinating country has evolved and what drives it today.
+I recently traveled to India to explore how this fascinating country has evolved and what drives it today (As well as to further research on how India shaped the world).
 While India is one of the fastest-growing economies in the world, it’s also among the most unequal.
 Stories of extreme poverty coexist with accounts of India’s rise as a global superpower.
 How has this stark dichotomy come to be?

 Here’s what I learned: